ModestGoblin/amqp-specs/conninfo/src/conninfo-v1.0-wd01.md

 -------

-# 3 Definitions
+# 3 Connection Information

+## 3.1 Connection Capabilities

+An AMQP host that implements this specification MUST indicate this by including `conninfo` in the `offered-capabilities` field of the `open` performative [[AMQP-v1.0](#AMQP-v1.0)].

+## 3.2 Connection Properties

-An AMQP host that implements this specification MUST provide the following entry in the properties field of the AMQP `open` performative [[AMQP-v1.0](#AMQP-v1.0)].
+An AMQP host that implements this specification MUST include `connection-info` in the properties field of the AMQP `open` performative [[AMQP-v1.0](#AMQP-v1.0)].
+The content of this property allows the container to provide information about itself and its operating environment to its partner.

 The key of the entry MUST be the symbol `connection-info`.
 The value of the entry MUST be of type `fields`.
+The XML notation for this type is:

+`<type name="connection-info" class="restricted" source="fields"/>`

-The following key values have defined meaning.
+The following key values described in the next sub-section below have defined meaning.
 An implementation MAY choose to omit a key from the map.
 An implementation MAY also include keys of its own.

 The receiving partner SHOULD NOT ascribe any semantics to a key not defined by this specification or its value, and the sender partner MUST NOT expect a receiver to ascribe any semantics to such a key.

-# 3.1 connection-info
+# 3.2.1 connection-info

-`<type name="connection-info" class="restricted" source="fields"/>`

-The content of `connection-info` allows the container to provide information about itself and its operating environment to its partner.

 **Table 1-1. connection-info**